 |2 months research|

 The special August program features industrial hygiene site visits.
 Theses site visits are constituted as an Industrial Hygiene (IH) curriculum and include a range of industrial sites and non-industrial workplaces, as well as environmental health site visits with written assessments of sites and their IH aspects.
 The summer training also includes selected didactic work through the Center for Occupational and Environmental Health (COEH) “Summer Institute” which further strengthens industrial hygiene training as well as other topics such as risk communication.
 At the site visits, the trainees are expected to observe and record occupational and environmental hazards and the corresponding control measures.
 Each trainee is expected to do preparatory research prior to at least two of the site visits, and to brief their colleagues on the occupational and environmental health issues related to that industry.
 In addition, each trainee is expected to do at least two write-ups after the site visits to summarize the hazards and risks, and to communicate recommendations.
 Site visits include a wide range of industries and environmental sites in the greater San Francisco Bay Area.
 Examples include: refineries, metals manufacturing, foundries, cement manufacturing, pharmaceutical and biotech facilities, research laboratories, sewage treatment facilities, waste handling facilities, distribution centers, food processing, dairies, farms, wineries, nail salons, construction sites, maintenance of the Golden Gate Bridge and airlines.
 There are 10-12 site visits during the month of August.
-Additional visits also occur on Thursdays in July when grand rounds are in recess.
+Additional visits also may occur in July when grand rounds are in recess.

 In August of either the first or second year, trainees also take the Training in Clinical Research (TICR) Summer Workshop at UCSF which provides grounding in applied biostatistics, epidemiology, and clinical study design.

 Throughout both residency years, trainees acquire skills in clinical occupational medicine through participation in weekly half-day clinics and an associated clinical conference.
-They also attend the biweekly OEM Grand Rounds, followed by either Journal Club or a Clinical Seminar in which faculty share unusual or challenging management issues.
+They also attend the bimonthly OEM Grand Rounds, followed by either Journal Club or a Clinical Seminar in which faculty share unusual or challenging management issues.
 Trainees are expected to present at least one or two journal club article during the course of the year.
 During this year, the trainees are expected to choose a research project and research mentor and to begin work on a project that will be completed during the second year.

 For more information on UC Berkeley School of Public Health:

 Trainees are evaluated semi-annually based on how well they have achieved goals and objectives for each aspect of training through our ACGME-mandated Clinical Competency Committee (CCC) chaired by the Associate Program Director.
 Each resident is evaluated based on 26ACGME specified Milestones (see attached).
 Evaluative input includes rotation-based evaluations, self-evaluations, other faculty input, patient evaluations, 360° evaluations, and resident-maintained portfolios.
-The UCSF E*Value system is used to facilitate evaluation of trainees and faculty.
+The UCSF electronic system (MedHub) is used to facilitate evaluation of trainees and faculty.

 The faculty of the OEM Program at UCSF approach occupational and environmental health teaching, research, and service activities from an interdisciplinary perspective.
 Whenever possible, interdisciplinary training opportunities with occupational and environmental health nurses (OEHN) and industrial hygienists (IH) are developed.